Jim Spencer (American football)

 Jim Spencer (November 3, 1901 – March 6, 1961) was an American football player.
-He played college football at Dayton and professional football in the National Football League (NFL) as a guard for the Dayton Triangles.
+A native of Hawaii, he competed in football and track at the University of Dayton.
+He then played professional football in the National Football League (NFL) as a guard for the Dayton Triangles.
 He appeared in 11 NFL games, nine as a starter, during the 1928 and 1929 seasons.